bxparks/rpn83p/TVM.md

 equation, there is far less chance of numerical overflow.

-(**Note**: The previous analysis assumes that we are interested in values of `i` when `i>0`.
-It is theoretically possible for `i` to be a negative number between -1 and 0, in which case the `1/CNF(i,N)` factor can grow quickly as a power of `N`.
-Such cases correspond to deflation (negative inflation rate), so it is usually safe to look for only solutions where `i>0`.)
+(**Note**: The previous analysis assumes that we are interested in values of `i` when `i>=0`.
+It is theoretically possible for `i` to be a negative number between -1 and 0, in which case the `1/CNF(i,N)` factor can grow quickly as a power of `N` as `i -> -1`.
+Such cases correspond to deflation (negative inflation rate), so it is usually safe to look for only solutions where `i>=0`.)

 The physical interpretation of `NPMT(i)` quantity is interesting, since it is analogous to the `NPV` or `NFV` quantity.
-It is the "Net Payment" that has to be made to satisfy the equation, using a nominal dollar that is *not* adjusted for inflation or deflation.
-Each term in the `NPMT(i)` equation has the following
+It is the "Net Payment" that has to be made to satisfy the equation, using a nominal currency value that is *not* adjusted for inflation or deflation.
+Each term in the `NPMT(i)` equation has the following interpretation:
-interpreation:

 - `PV/CFN(i,-N)`: the nominal value of `N` payments that are equivalent to `PV` at the specified interest rate `i`